Frequently Asked Questions About Commencement Week

 Does health insurance end when I graduate?

 Policies vary in the length of the eligibility period after you are no longer a full‐time student.
 This is a topic you and your parents should discuss ASAP.
-Students enrolled in the College‐sponsored Student Health Insurance Plan are covered until midnight August 13, 2015.
+Students enrolled in the College‐sponsored Student Health Insurance Plan are covered until midnight August 14, 2015.
 A continuation policy may be purchased for a period of up to 12 months.
 This must be done within two weeks of termination of the current policy.
 For more information call Gallagher Student Health and Special Risk Insurance, 1-800-457-5599.

 Short-term medical insurance policies bridge the gap between the expiration of current coverage and the enrollment in a future insurance plan.
 This product provides coverage for major illnesses or accidents and may be purchased for a variable term, 30-185 days.
 This option is not available in Massachusetts but may apply to other states.
 A new option for students, who graduate and remain in Massachusetts, may be to enroll in one of the health plans available through Commonwealth Connector.

-To learn about the eligibility requirements, available health insurance plans, cost, and the enrollment process, go and product information and cost, contact: Meyers and Associates, 800-635-7801, or Gallagher Koster Insurance, 800-457-5599.
+To learn about the eligibility requirements, available health insurance plans, cost, and the enrollment process, go and product information and cost, contact: Gallagher Student Health and Special Risk Insurance, 800-457-5599.

 Auxiliary Services ‐ Mail